 The Art of Digital Audio Recording from Oxford University Press is the result of 10 years of teaching music production and 20 years of making records.
 Savage has recorded and/or mixed over 50 commercially released CDs in a wide range of genres including Grammy nominated CDs for Robert Cray, John Hammond, The Gospel Hummingbirds and Elvin Bishop (2009).
 Savage works at some of the finest studios in the SF Bay Area including Studio Trilogy and Fantasy Studios and also has his own acoustically tuned mixing and mastering room where he does remote mixing projects for artists from all over the world.
 Other artists that Savage has worked with include Vicki Randle (Tonight Show), Harvey Mandel (Canned Heat), Art Farmer (jazz legend), Franc D’Ambrosio (the Phantom in the SF production of Phantom of the Opera), Tommy Castro, and Bonnie Hayes.

-Steve Savage is President of the Board of Trustees at Blue Bear School of Music.
+Steve Savage is President of the Board of Trustees at Blue Bear School of Music and currently serves as the Interim Executive Director.
 Blue Bear is San Francisco’s leading destination for aspiring musicians who want to enjoy learning and playing popular music.
 Blue Bear has helped more than 20,000 students achieve their musical goals and has more than 1,700 members annually enrolled.
 Savage is a former Chapter President and National Trustee of the San Francisco Chapter of the Recording Academy.
-He was chair of the chapter’s education committee for 10 years.
 Savage is on the Advisory Board at The Stanford Jazz Workshop and also serves on the board of Spirit Series, which is a drama-based character education curriculum that brings inspirational biographies to life.

 Through all this work Steve Savage is inspired and motivated by his love of music and his belief in it as an important force for good in the world.